-This polemical aspect has significant consequences.
-While in the Pentateuch the events are told in logical sequence, starting with creation, Jubilees starts with the latest point - the Sinai event.
-Furthermore, from this point in time the author continues to the future, to the days in which Israel will sin, first by idolatry and then by abandoning the right calendar, to the exile, first from the land and then from God and then to the days of salvation (1:1-16).
-Only later, at Chapter 2, the narrator goes back to the early days of creation.
-This is an innovative poetic move as well as a shift in the perception of history since the freedom given by the biblical narrator to his characters, the un-deterministic approach, disappears in Jubilees.
+This polemic has significant consequences for our understanding of Jubilees.
+While in the Pentateuch events are related in logical sequence from creation onward, Jubilees begins at the end: with the Sinai event.
+Furthermore, from this point forward the author continues to the future, to the days in which Israel will sin, first by idolatry and then by abandoning the right calendar; to the exile from the land, then from God, and then to the days of salvation (1:1-16).
+Only later, in chapter 2, does the narrator return to the early days of creation.
+Not only is this an innovative poetic move, it also represents a shift in the perception of history: the freedom that the biblical narrator allows his characters – which might also be described as the Bible's un-deterministic approach – disappears in Jubilees.

-The deterministic worldview of Jubilees is evident also from the book’s accounts.
-The Pentateuchal book of Genesis opens with the story of humanity as a whole and tracks its history until the point when it fails.
-Genesis then turns to Abraham from whom, in unpredicted way and after a few deviations in which a few of the descendants are pushed out, emerges the chosen family and consequently chosen nation that God rescues from Egypt.
-This awkward, chaotic saga is reflected in a series of covenant that God makes, first with Noah (Gen 9), then with Abraham (Gen 15, 17) and then with the people of Israel on Mount Sinai.
+Jubilees's deterministic worldview is also evident in the book’s contents.
+Genesis opens with the story of humanity as a whole and follows human history until the point when it fails.
+The text then turns to Abraham from whom, unpredictably and after internal family struggles, the chosen family and, consequently, the chosen nation emerges whom God rescues from Egypt.
+This awkward, chaotic saga is reflected in a series of covenants that God makes, first with Noah (Gen 9), then with Abraham (Gen 15, 17), and, finally, with the people of Israel on Mount Sinai.

-In Jubilees we find a different saying.
-Chapter 2 of Jubilees teaches the reader that God elected Israel out of the many nations already before creation.
-The sign of creation, the Shabbath, is given to the angels in heaven and on earth - to the people of Israel and only to them.
-Indeed, there is a covenant planned to be made with humanity, the covenant with Noah.
-This covenant, however, is secondary to the covenant, whose sign is circumcision and its condition are the two torot, that will be made with the chosen.
-Note that according to this approach the Sinai event turns to be central while the story of Exodus becomes marginal.
+In Jubilees we find a different plot.
+Chapter 2 of Jubilees teaches the reader that God already elected Israel from among the nations even before creation.
+The sign of creation, the Shabbath, was given to the angels in heaven but only to the people of Israel on earth.
+Though Noah's covenant is made with all of humanity, it is secondary to the covenant made with the chosen people, signified by circumcision and governed by the two Torahs.
+Note that, according to this approach, the Sinai event takes on a central role even as the story of Exodus is marginalized.

-The deterministic approach to world history described here is one components of an apocalyptic worldview expressed in the Jubilees.
-According to Jubilees two heavenly camps exist since creation.
-On one side there is the prince of Mastema who is in charge of humanity and runs the retribution system according to the principle of justice and impartiality; humanity which is composed of body and soul is under Mastema control and this angel is determined to lead it to transgression so he can punish it severely.
-One the other side in the angelic realm there are the angels of holiness and the presence.
+The deterministic approach to world history described here is one component of Jubilees's apocalyptic worldview.
+According to Jubilees, two heavenly camps have existed since creation.
+On one side there is the prince of Mastema who is responsible for humanity and rules the system of reward and punishment justly and impartialy; the angel Mastema controls humans' bodies and souls, and he is determined to cause them to sin so he can punish them severely.
+One the other side in the angelic realm are the Angels of Holiness and the Angels of the Presence.
 These two groups are the heavenly parallel to Israel on earth.
 They observe in heaven what Israel will be abide by on earth.
-The people of Israel, who entitle to mercy and compassion, are an impediment in Mastema’s eyes.
-He keeps trying to cause them to sin, wishing to penalize them as he penalize the rest of humanity.
+The people of Israel, who are entitled to mercy and compassion, are an impediment in Mastema’s eyes.
+He keeps trying to cause them to sin, wishing to penalize them just as he punishes the rest of humanity.

+Moses the Bringers of two Torahs

-It is time to ask again, what happens to the character of Moses in the frame of these novelties?
-The next chapters will be dedicated to this question.
+Returning to our main question, what happens to the character of Moses in this new framework?
+As mentioned above, according to Jubilees Moses brought down two Torahs from Mount Sinai.

-Moses the Bringers of two Torot.

-As was mentioned, according to Jubilees Moses brings from Sinai two Torot.